pushpamahto/Bigbasket-Project2-website/README.md

 INTRODUCTION :-

 I cloned website of BigBasket.com .
-BigBasket is best online grocery store in India.BigBasket is an online supernarket for all your daily needs.
+BigBasket is best online grocery store in India.BigBasket is an online supermarket for all your daily needs.
 This is my individual project by using react.

 FUNCTIONALITIES :-